LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 3. `fold` function (optional): it is [a function](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) to process a collection in a order recursively by applying an external function to each data to build a return value.
 Thus, the parameter contains
 	- A collection, typically a list or an array.
 	- An external function `f` to apply with two parameters:
-	- Terminal value `z`: The value for aggregating results to return.
+		- Terminal value `z` - the value for aggregating results to return.
+		- Element inside the list
-- `foldl`: define a function `foldl` that traverse the list from the begin to the end and recursively fold the list into a single value.
+- `foldl`: define a function `foldl` that crosses the list from the begin to the end and recursively fold the list into a single terminal value.
 So, this function will take a function `f` as parameter, a single value `z` and a list `ls` for traversal.
 Moreover, for fuction `f`, it will takes two value, the first is an element in the list `ls` and second is the single value `z`.
 	- For instance:
 	```scheme
 	> (foldl + 0 '(1 2 3 4 5)) ; sum of the list